sujan-dhakal/Project-Happier-Web/README.md

 About Project Happier:
   - A simple website where you can view the random pictures of dog and cats, or read motivational quotes to make your day.
-(More pets like fish, rabbit comming soon.)
+(More pets like fish, rabbit coming soon.)

 To run:
   - Run index.html.